sider/sider-docs/docs/tools/dockerfile/hadolint.md

 ### `config`

 This option allow you to specify configuration file in yaml format like this [example](https://github.com/hadolint/hadolint#configure).
-If you specify path to configuration file, configure as follow:
+If you specify path to configuration file, configure as follows:

 ```yaml
 linter: